 Hanging, climbing, or attempting to climb on/within buildings is not permitted.
 Throwing, shooting, or dropping any object (including liquids) within or from any Residence Life facility is prohibited.
 This includes yelling out the windows.

-Residents are not permitted to hang anything over their windows except blinds or curtains.
+Residents cannot hang anything over their windows except blinds or curtains.
 Any curtains that will be used must have that as their intended purpose.

 Security Policy